cvarjao/rocketchat/OPERATIONS.md

 The following tasks has not been automated yet, and should be automate in the near future

 - On a weekly basis check the backup PVC to make sure it is healthy and has enough space available.
+- On a daily basis, monitor pods log for any error (TODO:Needs an moniroting/alerting tool)
 - prune/delete old archive backups